bossm747/hiblav2/replit.md

 6. **NEVER duplicate imports** - Check for duplicate import statements
 7. **NEVER add "Server is ready" handlers** - These block the React app
 8. **DEPLOYMENT WRAPPER IN PLACE** - server/index.ts detects deployment and forces production mode
-9. **BUILD OUTPUTS TO dist/server.js** - Avoids ESBuild overwrite conflict with dist/index.js
+9. **BUILD OUTPUTS TO dist/index.js** - Compatible with npm start command

 ## Deployment Solution (PERMANENT FIX):
 The `server/index.ts` file now contains a smart wrapper that:
 - Detects when running in Replit deployment (checks REPL_OWNER)
 - Automatically switches to production mode when deployed
 - Builds using `./build.sh` to avoid ESBuild conflicts
-- Serves from `dist/server.js` (not dist/index.js) to prevent overwrite issues
+- Serves from `dist/index.js` to match npm start command requirements
 - This bypasses the .replit file limitation that we cannot edit

 ### Build Scripts:
-- `./build.sh` - Builds frontend and backend separately, outputs to dist/server.js
+- `./build.sh` - Builds frontend and backend separately, outputs to dist/index.js
-- `./start.sh` - Starts production server from dist/server.js
+- `./start.sh` - Starts production server from dist/index.js

 ## System Architecture